MicrosoftDocs/security/operations/ingest-data-sources.md

     3. Security alerts, including alerts from Microsoft Defender for Cloud, Microsoft 365 Defender, Microsoft Defender for Office 365, Microsoft Defender for Identity, and Microsoft Defender for Endpoint:

-        1. Ingesting security alerts into Sentinel enables it to be the “central pane of incident management” across the environment.
+        1. Ingesting security alerts into Sentinel enables it to be the "central pane of incident management" across the environment.

         2. Incident investigation starts in Sentinel and should continue in the M365D or Defender for Cloud, if deeper analysis is required.